Offering Grades 1-6

 Heritage Montessori Preschool & Kindergarten expanded to offer elementary grades in August, 2011.
 We are pleased to announce that Heritage Montessori Elementary has moved to our new elementary campus at 1435 N. Downs St.

-True to the Montessori approach, we have a lower elementary program hosting grades 1 through 3 and an upper elementary program currently hosting grades 4 & 5.
+True to the Montessori approach, we have a lower elementary program hosting grades 1 through 3 and an upper elementary program currently hosting grades 4 through 6.
 Our small class sizes allow us to give each child individualized attention while developing a sense of community within the classroom.
 Extensive enrichment programs in Spanish, American Sign Language, art, yoga and gardening are essential elements of our holistic curriculum.

 A Montessori program encourages collaborative learning in a multi-age classroom.
 Students can work individually or with other children as they move about the classroom pursuing completion of assigned tasks and self-initiated projects.